orbea/byuuML/FORMAT.md

 - **`root-node-2`'s Data MUST NOT contain either a colon or carriage return...**
   ...or your parser does not treat carriage return as ending a line.
 - **`root-node-2` MUST have exactly two direct children `child-node`...**
-  ...or your parser does not handle multiple explicit child Nodes with the same Name correctly.
+  ...or your parser does not handle multiple explicit child Tags with the same Name correctly.
 - **The second `child-node` MUST NOT have a child `{"x", "y"}` or `{"x", "y\\\""}`...**
   ...or your parser does not handle quoted Attribute-style Data correctly.
 - **The second `child-node` MUST have exactly three direct children `attribute`...**